capactio/capact/cmd/cli/README.md

 ## Overview

 The Capact CLI is a command-line tool, which manages Capact resources.
-Also, it supports validating OCF manifests against manifest JSON schemas.
+It supports validating OCF manifests against manifest JSON schemas.

 ## Prerequisites